telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/fields.md

 #### __[C#] Example 2: Create a document containing a Date field using the RadDocument model and FieldInfo__

 {{region cs-radwordsprocessing-concepts-fields_1}}
-	// Create a document with paragraph
+	// Create a document with a paragraph.
 	RadFlowDocument document = new RadFlowDocument();
 	Paragraph paragraph = document.Sections.AddSection().Blocks.AddParagraph();

-	// Create the field info
+	// Create the field info.
 	FieldInfo field = new FieldInfo(document);

 	// Create and add all the inlines to the paragraph.